 Tissue testing (the leaf blade without the petiole) is also available through the University of Georgia lab and can be especially helpful to detect deficiencies of nutrients not included in petiole testing.
-Tissue testing is used differently than petiole testing in that it does not track nutrient level trends, but instead gauges nutrient levels in the leaf blade at certain growth stages.
-Magnesium, S, Mn, and Zn can all be measured and deficiencies can be detected and corrected.
+Tissue testing is used differently than petiole testing in that it is more important for correcting nutritional problems prior to bloom and can detect different nutritional problems such as with magnesium, sulfur manganese and zinc.
 The most common growth stage when cotton leaf tissue is sampled is early bloom, the same time as the first petiole sampling.
 However, tissue sampling can be helpful earlier during the "vegetative" stage to detect and correct early nutrient problems.
 Tissue sampling can also be used any time during the growing season when trouble shooting if samples are taken from both normal ("good") and affected ("bad") areas of a field.